drew-post/frontend-devoteam/README.md

 ## Things I would improve about this project

 Now that it's been about a year since I initially created this project, some things I would improve in the future include:
-- Create a small service for the API call to Random Users
-- Lazy load components + the images
-- Re-implement the tests that existed before I restructured the repo
+- Re-implement the tests that existed before I restructured the repo + implement new tests for API service
-- Clean up styling and UI
+- Clean up styling and UI + make the app more responsive

 ## Development server